 Pick one that lays flat so it takes up limited room and keeps stuff together.
 My sister bought this one for me, because she was tired of fixing giant knots of necklaces.

 You might as well save the Earth while you travel it.
 Keep water in your pack so you can grab a swig wherever you are.
 The USA is known for having water fountains every few blocks, but in other places, expect to pay for water.
+Check to see if tap water is safe to drink in your country.

 The Ultimate List of Toiletries for Travel